conduktor/conduktor-docs/docs/navigation/console/kafka-connect/index.md

 ![Empty Connector form](assets/connector-add-form-initial.png)

 Configure your Connector to your convenience and use the **Validate** button to verify that your configuration is valid.

 This will highlight the parts of the configuration that are invalid, and give you precise information on how to correct your Connector configuration.

 ![Invalid Connector form](assets/connector-add-form-invalid.png)

-:::caution warning
+:::warning
 While Kafka Connect Validate API generally checks for most configuration inconsistencies, there are some limits:

 - It usually doesn't check for external configuration such as URL and user / passwords.
 - Some Kafka Connect Plugins classes are notoriously badly implemented and don't take full advantage of Kafka Connect Validate API